 While you may not build muscle at the same rate as doing specific resistance only training, performing exercises such as planks, push-ups and squats are certainly going to put some strain on your muscles and lead to more definition and growth.

 It all depends on what kind of HIIT you want to do.

 If you are looking to build your cardiac capacity, tone your muscles and burn some calories, look for a HIIT classes that focus on more bodyweight exercises or light weights.
 However if you would also like to improve strength and muscle look for HIIT classes that incorporates more resistance type exercises using heavier dumbbells, kettlebells and barbells.

 All HIIT means is that you perform an exercise which is followed by a short period of rest over and over for a period of time.

 Whether losing weight or building muscle, for a busy person who has to fit their workouts into a tight schedule, there aren’t many workouts better for your body transformation journey than this one.

-If you like what you’ve read and you live around the Ruislip, Northwood and Harrow areas, then why not pop down to your local gym and try out a HIIT class for yourself.
+If you like what you’ve read and you live around the Ruislip, Eastcote and Harrow areas, then why not pop down to your local gym in Northwood and try out a HIIT class for yourself.